ttchengab/ttchengab.github.io/index.md

 ## Research Interests

+Modern generative models excel at generalization but struggle to deliver the fine-grained, precise controls over attributes such as camera or object appearances.
+In contrast, traditional renderers offer parameter-level manipulation—yet remain confined to their fixed libraries of 3D objects and PBR materials.

-My main research aims to bridge 2D and 3D Understanding.
-My work mainly builds on extracting 3D information in the latent space from large image collections to enhance the capabilities of models for generation and reconstruction.
-So far, I have worked on extracting geometry (3DMiner), illumination and deformable shape changes (Continuous 3D Words), and more recently materials (ZeST, MARBLE).
+My research aims to bring the best of two worlds -- enhancing generative models with intuitive 3D-aware controls without losing any of its generalizability for creative content generation, essentially making them into *flexible* renderers.
+So far, I have worked on controlling camera/light source/motion movements ([Continuous 3D Words](https://ttchengab.github.io/continuous_3d_words/)), and more recently on material transfer ([ZeST](https://ttchengab.github.io/zest/)), blending, and parameteric control ([MARBLE](https://marblecontrol.github.io)).

-On the side, I also enjoy working with vision applications that utilize various modalities, such as point clouds and thermal images.
+*I am currently seeking a research intern for Fall 2025 to join our group at Netflix and work on controllable image/video generation.
+Feel free to drop me an email if you are interested in related areas!*

 ## News
 - **[Jun.
-2025]** MARBLE (CVPR-2025) code is now released.
+2025]** MARBLE code is now released.
 Check [here](https://marblecontrol.github.io) for more!
 - **[Apr.
 2025]** Started my role as a research scientist at Netflix!
 - **[Feb.
 2025]** MARBLE is accepted into CVPR 2025!
 - **[Jan.
 2025]** Defended my viva and obtained D.Phil. status!
 (Internal Examiner: [Prof. Victor Prisacariu](https://www.robots.ox.ac.uk/~victor//), External Examiner: [Prof. Lourdes Agapito](https://profiles.ucl.ac.uk/40331-lourdes-de-agapito-vicente)).
 More exciting things coming up!